16280-f25/16280-f25.github.io/docs/logistics.md

 ## Assignments

-Assignments are released weekly on Mondays and are due the following Sunday at 23:59 Eastern Standard Time.
+Assignments are released weekly on Tuesdays and are due the following Monday at 23:59 Eastern Standard Time.
 Assignments will alternate in being completed either individually or in groups week to week.
 Group assignments will occasionally involve in-person design reviews, where students will demonstrate the functionality and discuss implementation with the course staff.

 ## Communication